- Manuscript Elements

 Step 5: Downloading a Copy of Your Report

 You may wish to download a hard copy of your report to submit to your instructor or save for your records.
-To download the report, select the "download" option in the lower left corner of the report.
+To download the report, select the "download" printer option in the lower left corner of the report.
 After ensuring that your pop-up blocker is disabled, you will be prompted with a series of messages to confirm your download.
 The default file to save to your computer will be in PDF format.
+Click on the printer icon and select the option to print to a PDF file; your document can then be saved to your desktop and attached to emails as needed.

 How to Read a Turnitin Report (printable version)